UCBerkeleySETI/breakthrough/doc/RAW-File-Format.md

     component in the four most significant bits and the imaginary component in the four least significant bits.

+    Note that 2 bit samples, are **not currently supported** by rawspec.
-    For 2 bit samples, each byte contains two complex samples.
+    Each byte contains two complex samples.
 The upper four bits contain one sample and the lower four bits contain the other sample.
     For single polarization observations, the upper four bits represent the first sample and the lower four bits represent the second sample.
 For dual